-- Communication: Talk with the student about their medical needs, including medication and health care.
+- Communication: Talk with the student about the cultural norms and attitudes of your country.

 - Awareness: The general nature of the student's disability and needs should be communicated to you in advance so that you can prepare for the student's arrival.
 Discuss with program staff any adaptations that may be necessary to the home environment to accommodate the student's disability.

 When hosting a student with a mobility disability, the family may need to adapt the home.
 Some examples: